America's Fairs Educating Communities

 America's Fairs Educating Communities is possible through the loan of the unique private collection of The Fair Publishing House, Inc. (Norwalk, Ohio).
 These artworks provide a wonderful window into the past depicting not only our fairs, but livestock, fashion and exhibition architecture of the period.

-This exhibition has been displayed at the following sites: Berrien County Youth Fair, Berrien Springs, MI; Calhoun County Fair, Marshall, MI; Carroll County Community Live Gallery, Westminister, MD; Cass County Fair, Cassopolis, MI; Courthouse Square Association, Charlotte, MI; Eastern Michigan Fair, Imlay City, MI; Florida State Fair, Tampa, FL; Great Allentown Fair, Allentown, PA; Hillsdale County Fair, Hillsdale, MI; Historic Oak View County Park, Raleigh, NC; Ingham County Fair, Mason, MI; Maple Hill Mall (sponsored by Kalamazoo County Fair Board), Kalamazoo, MI; Michigan State Fair, Detroit, MI; Montgomery County Agricultural Fair, Gaithersburg, MD; Newaygo County Fair/Art Center, Fremont, MI; Northern District Fair, Cadillac, MI; Old Shawnee Town, Shawnee, KS; Orange County Fair, Costa Mesa, CA; Rogers Historical Museum, Rogers, AR; Schnecksville Community Fair, Schnecksville, PA; South Dakota State Historical Society, Pierre, SD; St. Joseph County Grange Fair, Centreville, MI; Michigan State Fair, Detroit, MI; Huntingdon County Fair, Huntingdon, PA; Lorenzo Cultural Center, Macomb Community College, Clinton Twp., MI; and Michigan Festivals & Events Association Annual Meeting, Acme, MI.
+This exhibition has been displayed at the following sites: Berrien County Youth Fair, Berrien Springs, MI; Calhoun County Fair, Marshall, MI; Carroll County Community Live Gallery, Westminister, MD; Cass County Fair, Cassopolis, MI; Courthouse Square Association, Charlotte, MI; Eastern Michigan Fair, Imlay City, MI; Florida State Fair, Tampa, FL; Great Allentown Fair, Allentown, PA; Hillsdale County Fair, Hillsdale, MI; Historic Oak View County Park, Raleigh, NC; Ingham County Fair, Mason, MI; Maple Hill Mall (sponsored by Kalamazoo County Fair Board), Kalamazoo, MI; Michigan State Fair, Detroit, MI; Montgomery County Agricultural Fair, Gaithersburg, MD; Newaygo County Fair/Art Center, Fremont, MI; Northern District Fair, Cadillac, MI; Old Shawnee Town, Shawnee, KS; Orange County Fair, Costa Mesa, CA; Rogers Historical Museum, Rogers, AR; Schnecksville Community Fair, Schnecksville, PA; South Dakota State Historical Society, Pierre, SD; St. Joseph County Grange Fair, Centreville, MI; Michigan State Fair, Detroit, MI; Huntingdon County Fair, Huntingdon, PA; Lorenzo Cultural Center, Macomb Community College, Clinton Twp., MI; Michigan Festivals & Events Association Annual Meeting, Acme, MI; and Atkins-Johnson Farm Museum, Gladstone, MO.

 This exhibition is eligible for funding through the